Capital Gains Tax

 Key details

-• Capital Gains Tax is only due when you sell (or otherwise dispose of) an investment, and it only applies to capital assets like stocks, bonds, jewelry and real estate
+• Capital Gains Tax is only due when you sell an investment, and it only applies to capital assets like stocks, bonds, jewellery and real estate

 • The rate varies by country; make sure you check your national tax authority’s website for more details

-• Investors often avoid paying Capital Gains Tax by avoiding selling profitable investments – which is known as unrealised gains – and selling losing investments
+• Investors often avoid paying Capital Gains Tax by avoiding selling profitable investments and selling losing investments instead

 What is Capital Gains Tax?